AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/real-time-cdp-build-a-segment-take-action.md

 - Learn how to connect a segment to a destination and activate it.
 - Learn how to use Adobe Experience Platform Segments in Adobe Audience Manager, and how to use Adobe Audience Manager Segments in Adobe Experience Platform, thanks to Bi-directional Segment Sharing between Adobe Audience Manager and Adobe Experience Platform.

-## Resources
+## Prerequisites

 - Access to Adobe Experience Platform: [https://platform.adobe.com](https://platform.adobe.com)
 - Access to Adobe Audience Manager
 - Access to Adobe Target
 - Access to AWS S3

->[!IMPORTANT]
->
->Your Adobe Experience Platform instance
->
->This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
-In order to execute these tutorials in a hands-on way, you will need access to an Adobe Experience Platform instance.
+- This documentation has been created to facilitate hands-on, technical enablement around Adobe Experience Platform.
+In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.
+Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.

->
->In order to complete some of the modules, you'll need to change some variables and replace them by your specific **Environment Variables**.
->
->Please contact your Adobe contact who will provide you with the required **Environment Variables** of your specific Adobe Experience Platform instance.
+>[!NOTE]
 >
 >If you don't have access to your own Adobe Experience Platform instance, don't let it stop you!
 You'll still learn a lot by reading through these very detailed tutorials.